 3.10 LESSEE MUST OCCUPY THE HOME FOR AT LEAST EIGHT MONTHS EACH YEAR

-The Lessee shall occupy the home on the Leasehold as a primary residence for at least eight (8) months of each year of this Lease, unless otherwise agreed by the Lessor. need notA Lessee may have only one primary residence.
+The Lessee shall occupy the home on the Leasehold as a primary residence for at least eight (8) months of each year of this Lease, unless otherwise agreed by the Lessor.
+The months need not be contiguous, but do have to be within the calendar year.
+A Lessee may have only one primary residence.
 Voter registration, a driver’s license or a U.S. passport will be considered evidence of the Lessee’s legal address.
 For a business providing housing for employees, the leasehold must be occupied by at least one person for whom it is their primary residence eight months each year.

 3.11 LEASED LAND MAY NOT BE SUBLEASED